Hillstrom Email Marketing Experiment¶

 The analysis produces the following distribution treatment effects visualization:

-Interpreting the Results: The plot shows the distribution treatment effects (DTE) comparing Women’s vs Men’s email campaigns across different spending levels.
+The side-by-side plots show the distribution treatment effects (DTE) comparing Women’s vs Men’s email campaigns across different spending levels.
 Key observations:

 Revenue Category Analysis with PTE¶